 Bulking of aggregates: The free moisture content of the fine aggregate causes the volume.

-Therefore, no point of contact between the particles is possible; Due to this, the volume increases.
+Therefore, no point of contact between the particles is possible, the volume increases.

 Cleanliness: Aggregates must be free of impurities and deleterious substances that are likely to interfere with the process of hydration, preventing affection bonding between the aggregates and the matrix.